twidykwae/twidykwae/README.md

 # About Me:
-Hi, I'm Twidy Kelvin Kwae
+Hi, I’m Twidy Kelvin Kwae.
-It all started with HTML.
-I was probably 14, messing around with basic web pages, and something just clicked.
-Watching text become a webpage was like magic, and I was hooked.
+It all started with HTML when I was 14, turning plain text into a living webpage felt like magic, and I was hooked.
-From there, I picked up C++, Python, Java, and React.js.
-Now I'm learning Firebase, SQL, and AWS because there's always another tool that could make the next project better.
+Since then, I’ve expanded into C++, Python, Java, and React.js, and I’m currently diving into Firebase, SQL, and AWS because there’s always another tool that can make the next project better.
-I build things that solve real problems.
-Sometimes it's an AI model, sometimes it's a web app that makes someone's day easier, sometimes it's digging into data to find patterns nobody saw coming.
-The domain doesn't matter as much as the impact.
+I build solutions that make an impact: sometimes it’s an AI model, sometimes a web app that simplifies life, and sometimes it’s uncovering patterns in data that no one saw before.
+The domain matters less to me than the real-world change it creates.
-I'm at Taylor University studying Computer Science with some cybersecurity and data science mixed in.
-Always looking for interesting problems to work on and people to collaborate with.
+I’m currently studying Computer Science at Taylor University, with a minor in cybersecurity and data science.
+Always open to tackling interesting problems and collaborating with driven people.
 ---

 ## Technical Skills
 - **Programming Languages:** Python, C++, C, JavaScript, HTML/CSS, SQL, Lua, Bash